04 Oct The Huntington Gardens: Down to Earth & Out of This World

 You know that feeling a garden can give you—when you’re wandering around and suddenly you have to remind yourself what town/city you’re even in?
-That’s the Huntington.
+That’s the Huntington Library, Art Museum, and Botanical Gardens.
 Just outside Los Angeles, its campus encompasses a library with more than 7 million manuscripts like the papers of Octavia E. Butler and the Ellesmere Chaucer; art galleries; and a 120-acre garden.

 This dreamscape has 12 gardens, including lily ponds, an Australian garden, a California garden, a desert garden, a rose garden, a Shakespeare garden, and a Japanese garden with a wild topography structured with a moon bridge, koi ponds and a ceremonial tea house.